pilkch/cpp-container/readme.md

 This is a C++ rewrite of Lizzie Dixon's excellent C container here:
 https://blog.lizzie.io/linux-containers-in-500-loc.html

 This version simplifies and cleans up the code a bit.
 Still approximately 600 lines of code, but easier to read.
-Now with less gotos!
-The remaining gotos can be refactored out but I couldn't be bothered.
+Now with no gotos!
 It would be interesting to extract the container code into a library, then you could create a container in something like 10 lines.
 But at that point you would basically just have a less featured, less secure version of libcontainer.

-**NOTE: This is just a proof of concept, it doesn't contain basic things like networking, package management, file system overlays, etc.  It's not Docker, it's a proof of concept of the basics of how containers work.**
+**NOTE: This is just a proof of concept, it doesn't have basic, nice things like networking, package management, file system overlays, any sort of Dockerfile/makefile/recipe support, code reviews, testing, battle hardened development history, etc.  It's not Docker, it's a proof of concept of the basics of how containers work that doesn't hide everything away in the Go language and libraries.**

 ## Building